 Depending on your medical history and current health, visit a doctor before going on any form of birth control.
 A trusted gynecologist can give you the best advice for your sexual and reproductive health.
 Here are the different kinds of birth control both available on the market and by prescription.

-5 Kinds of Hormonal Birth Control
+4 Kinds of Hormonal Birth Control

 Birth Control Pills

 Birth control pills, also simply known as “the pill,” are a short-acting option taken orally, that can also prevent pregnancy.
 They have a success rate of 99% when taken correctly.
 These pills are only prescribed by a medical professional, with several brands offered in pharmacies.
-These must be taken daily around the same time each day.
+These must be taken orally daily around the same time each day.
 Once prescribed, you take the pill on the first day of your period.
-Consistently take it for one month while using another form of birth control such as condoms to prevent pregnancy.
+Consistently take it for one month while using another form of birth control, such as condoms, to prevent pregnancy.
 After one month, your body will have adjusted, and the pill will be effective on its own at this point.

 Stick-on patches

 If you struggle with swallowing pills or taking birth control daily, try the stick-on patch.
 It is an adhesive patch typically put on less exposed areas of skin, for example, your lower abdomen or back.
 The patch is applied on the first day of your period and is changed every seven days.
 You skip the patch on the fourth week to allow for your menstruation.
 It has similar side effects to the pill and is guaranteed effectiveness with correct use.
 You can increase your risk of pregnancy should the patch be removed or unchanged.
-Check the patch regularly and use backup contraception if it is no longer sticking and needs to be replaced.
+Check the patch regularly and use backup contraception, like barrier methods, if it is no longer sticking and needs to be replaced.

 Vaginal rings